neelkarma/zetris/README.md

 # zetris

+*Note: Work in progress.
+Not finished at all.*

 > Guideline Tetris clone in Zig

-> ![WARNING]
-> Work in progress.
-Not finished at all.

 Goals: